Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 print(make_benchmark_report(run_benchmarks(get_benchmarks())))
 ```

-You can write code that run only some benchmark and uses the output in some other way or special formats.
+You can write code that run only some benchmark and uses the output in some other way.
 There is a number of function in the standard library for working like this.